Response Insiders

 As you fill out your profile, don’t forget to upload a profile photo!

-3. Bookmark the community in your favourite web browser and check in every few days to stay up to date.
-Alternatively, you can also download the Slack app to your iOS or Android smartphone—just be sure to sign in to Response Insiders as a workspace following these instructions.
+3. Bookmark the Community in your favorite web browser and check in every few days to stay up to date.
+Alternatively, you can also download the Slack app to your iOS or Android smartphone, just be sure to sign in to Response Insiders as a workspace following these instructions.

 4. Use channels whenever possible instead of DMs.
 DMs are not searchable, and they are by nature not collaborative.
 Only use a DM for something private.